-Network data show that access to the Twitter platform and backend servers is now restricted on leading networks MTN, Globacom, Airtel and 9mobile.
+Network data show that access to the Twitter platform and backend servers were restricted on leading networks including MTN, Globacom, Airtel and 9mobile.

 ⚠️ Confirmed: Network data show Twitter is restricted for many users in #Nigeria as of Saturday morning following deletion of President's Tweet, as government declares the platform can undermine "Nigeria’s corporate existence" #TwitterbaninNigeria